ozum/pg-generator/README.md

   It generates files from your database structure using templates.
 </div>

-# v5 is at the Alpha Satge
+# v5 is at the Alpha Stage

 The new major version is at the alpha stage.
 Any feedback is appreciated.